andock/andock/docs/getting-started/cloud.md

 cd demo-project
 fin init
 ```
-Now you should see Hello Andock when you open: `http://demo-project.docksal/`.
+Now you should see 'Welcome to *Andock* when you open: `http://demo-project.docksal/`.

 ## Let's start with Andock.

 ### Connect
-You must connect your project to the Andock server by running
+Now you have to connect your project to the Andock server by running

 `fin andock connect default YOUR-DOMAIN.com`.